-As mentioned earlier, there are specific exclusions that would result in no death benefit payable, such as if you lie about your health and die due to a condition that would have otherwise disqualified you from coverage in the first place.
+As mentioned earlier, there are specific exclusions that would result in no death benefit payable.
 The same holds true if suicide is the cause of death during the temporary insurance period.

 What happens to my temporary insurance premium if my policy is not approved?